 Buda, with its small, winding streets and Castle District, has a medieval feel, while Pest is flatter, urban, and more spread out.
 I loved crossing back and forth across this wide river between the two very different sides of Budapest. : )

-I was in Budapest early last week for business, but I also had some free time to explore the city.
-Budapest has a really great vibe – a laid back, happening place that’s a little reminiscent of Prague with its ornate, colorful architecture.
+I was in Hungaryt early last week for business, but I also had some free time to explore Budapest.
+The city has a really great vibe – a laid back, happening place that’s a little reminiscent of Prague with its ornate, colorful architecture.

 First things first when I explore in Europe: gelato!
 One popular shop had this great tulip-shaped gelato – all the flavor, twice the fab.
 I had the chili chocolate. : )